GalvanizeOpenSource/github_url/README.md

 # github_url
 ```

-Getting the branch (will default to master)
+Getting the branch (will default to master when initialized)

 ```ruby
 url.branch